PROTEUS-SIM/transducer-characterization/README.md

 ### Other demonstrations

-If you are not so familiar with the theory presented in Section 6.2 of my thesis, you are encouraged to check out the demos in [`demos`](demos) first.
+If you are not so familiar with the theory presented in Section II of the arXiv preprint, you are encouraged to check out the demos in [`demos`](demos) first.

 ### Coordinate system